-Certain jurisdictions, including California, have in the past required successful bidders to make a significant capital investment in connection with the financing of a particular project.
+Certain jurisdictions have in the past required successful bidders to make a significant capital investment in connection with the financing of a particular project.
 If this trend were to continue in the future, we may not be able to obtain sufficient capital resources when needed to compete effectively for facility management contracts.
 Additionally, our success in obtaining new awards and contracts may depend, in part, upon our ability to locate land that can be leased or acquired under favorable terms.
 Our inability to secure financing and desirable locations for new facilities could adversely affect our results of operations and future growth.

 We depend on a limited number of governmental customers for a significant portion of our revenues.
-The loss of, or a significant decrease in business from, these customers could seriously harm our financial condition and results of operations.
+The loss of, or a significant decrease in revenues from, these customers could seriously harm our financial condition and results of operations.

 We currently derive, and expect to continue to derive, a significant portion of our revenues from a limited number of governmental agencies.
-Of our governmental clients, four customers, through multiple individual contracts, accounted for 42.5% of our consolidated revenues for the year ended December 31, 2014.
-In addition, three federal governmental agencies with correctional and detention responsibilities, the Bureau of Prisons, ICE, and the U.S. Marshals Service, accounted for 41.9% of our total consolidated revenues for the year ended December 31, 2014 through multiple individual contracts, with the Bureau of Prisons accounting for 15.8% of our total consolidated revenues for such period, ICE accounting for 15.6% of our total consolidated revenues for such period, and the U.S. Marshals Service accounting for 10.5% of our total consolidated revenues for such period; however, no individual contract with these clients accounted for more than 5.0% of our total consolidated revenues.
-Government agencies from the State of Florida accounted for 6.4% of our total consolidated revenues for the year ended December 31, 2014 through multiple individual contracts.
+Of our governmental partners, four customers, through multiple individual contracts, accounted for 45.5% of our consolidated revenues for the year ended December 31, 2015.
+In addition, three federal governmental agencies with correctional and detention responsibilities, the Bureau of Prisons, ICE, and the U.S. Marshals Service, accounted for 44.9% of our total consolidated revenues for the year ended December 31, 2015 through multiple individual contracts, with the Bureau of Prisons accounting for 15.6% of our total consolidated revenues for such period, ICE accounting for 17.7% of our total consolidated revenues for such period, and the U.S. Marshals Service accounting for 11.6% of our total consolidated revenues for such period; however, no individual contract with these clients accounted for more than 5.0% of our total consolidated revenues.
+Government agencies from the State of Florida accounted for 6.1% of our total consolidated revenues for the year ended December 31, 2015 through multiple individual contracts.
 Our revenues depend on our governmental customers receiving sufficient funding and providing us with timely payment under the terms of our contracts.
 If the applicable governmental customers do not receive sufficient appropriations to cover their contractual obligations, they may delay or reduce payment to us or terminate their contracts with us.
 With respect to our federal government customers, any future impasse or struggle impacting the federal government's ability to reach agreement on the federal budget, debt ceiling, immigration reform and how to fund the Department of Homeland Security, and any future federal government shut downs could result in material payment delays, payment reductions or contract terminations.
 Additionally, our governmental customers may request in the future that we reduce our per diem contract rates or forego increases to those rates as a way for those governmental customers to control their spending and address their budgetary shortfalls.
-The loss of, or a significant decrease in, business from the Bureau of Prisons, ICE, the U.S. Marshals Service, the State of Florida or any other significant customers could seriously harm our financial condition and results of operations.
-We expect to continue to depend upon these federal and state agencies and a relatively small group of other governmental customers for a significant percentage of our revenues
+The loss of, or a significant decrease in, business from the Bureau of Prisons, ICE, the U.S. Marshals